Azure-Samples/quickstart-storage-blobs-for-js/aspnet/blobuserstudy/README.md

 ## Getting Started

+### Prerequisites

+To run this scenario, you will need the ASP.NET 5 runtime installed on your local machine.
+You will also need an Azure Subscription with a storage account.

 ### Calling the app

 The app listens and responds to web requests on `localhost:3000`.
 For example, in PowerShell: